alleyrubadeau/angular/readme.md

 You do not get an error it just doesnt render, no error in the console.

 #What are Angular filters?
 Name 4 built-in filters, including one that we haven't used yet.
 way of modifying expressions before they are rendered currency, number, uppercase, lowercase, decorate

+#what is scope?
+State such as login and logout scope gives us the ability to change the state of our objects. provides initial state and or date.

+#angular module?
+container to keep controllers